brickbazooka9/Entrepreneur_CW1/README.md

 **2. AI Adoption Gap in Real Estate**

 Despite widespread recognition of artificial intelligence (AI) as a disruptive force, the real estate industry exhibits relatively low adoption rates.
 According to JLL's 2023 Global Real Estate Technology Survey, AI and clean tech solutions are identified as game-changers, yet many companies lack a comprehensive understanding of these technologies.
-Adoption remains limited, highlighting a need for XYZ to provide accessible AI-driven property insights [(JLL, 2023)](https://www.jllt.com/research/global-real-estate-technology-survey-2023/).
+Adoption remains limited, highlighting a need for ScuderiaEstate to provide accessible AI-driven property insights [(JLL, 2023)](https://www.jllt.com/research/global-real-estate-technology-survey-2023/).

 **3. Competitor Weaknesses**

 Existing platforms, such as PropertyData and Nimbus Maps, reveal notable gaps.
 PropertyData’s user interface can be overwhelming, while Nimbus Maps is associated with high costs and suboptimal mobile functionality.
 Furthermore, these platforms often fail to integrate critical variables, such as crime rates and environmental risks, which are essential for comprehensive property evaluations.

 Stakeholder interviews with real estate agents and investors emphasized the need for explainable valuations (e.g., justifying prices to clients) and enhanced risk transparency (e.g., awareness of flood zones).
-XYZ addresses these needs by leveraging machine learning models trained on extensive datasets (e.g. the Land Registry’s Price Paid Data spanning from 1995 to 2024).
+ScuderiaEstate addresses these needs by leveraging machine learning models trained on extensive datasets (e.g. the Land Registry’s Price Paid Data spanning from 1995 to 2024).

 <!-- TODO: We will reposition this later -->